-Courses take place from 6:30 PM to 9:30 PM Monday through Friday, with an additional four hours of class in the morning on Saturdays.
+Courses take place from 6:30 PM to 9:30 PM on three weeknights, with an additional four hours of class in the morning on Saturdays.
 Students should expect an extra 20 hours of work a week for take-home assignments, but this work is flexible, and many students complete it in less time.
 Regardless, it’s essential to clear your schedule as much as possible to get the most out of the program.

 As you can see, the curriculum at the University of Wisconsin’s coding bootcamp is comprehensive, and it gives students an excellent web development foundation to build upon in the workforce.
 For most students, the knowledge and skills received in the program are enough to move into an entry-level full stack web development career at many companies.
 Although this program is a great place to develop your skills, it’s still important to prepare for a coding bootcamp before attending.

 University of Wisconsin Bootcamp on Reddit